 The Rheem is an ideal choice for a one-shower household, or for two showers if they’re equipped with 1.5 GPM low flow showerheads.
 This one is a terrific choice if you live alone, and should similarly work well for couples/roommates in one bathroom apartments.

-The obvious advantage for this heater is the price, which is pretty unbeatable.
+The obvious advantage for this Rheem water heater is the price, which is pretty unbeatable.
 As the reviewer noted above, it’s extremely small, which again would be an advantage for people living alone or in single-bathroom households.
 Since it is an electric heater, it will cost less upfront to install, and if it lasts even only a year and a half, it will pay for itself.
 Previous buyers reported that this one easily paid for itself in less than two years!

 The flipside of being a small unit means that it is not the most powerful.
-Without low flow showerheads, two simultaneous showers is out of the question, and given that the 4 GPM flow rate is a maximum, the performance might not live up to expectations beyond single hot water use at a time.
-Not an ideal unit for larger households (more than, say, three people), and definitely not a unit for the coldest climates.
+Without low flow showerheads, two simultaneous showers is out of the question, and given that the 4 GPM flow rate is a maximum, you shouldn’t expect to use dual 2.0 GPM fixtures at once.

 With a reasonable price tag and the ability to power through colder temperatures, the ECO 27 could be a great mid-sized household option (3-5 people).
 The effective flow rate in the winter will be lower in cold climates, but you might be able to adjust to a slightly differentiated hot water schedule in the cold parts of the year, with increased performance the rest of the time.